JorritSchepers/ChatGPT-Token-Calculator/README.md

 # ChatGPT-Token-Calculator
-A python script to roughly calculate how many tokens a string costs
+A python script to roughly calculate how many tokens a string costs using tiktoken